straut12/Joystick-MCP3008-RPi-ESP32-Compare/README.md

 ## Final Comparison

 Pandas and Seaborn were used to create boxplots comparing the data (note a different set of data was collected with more samples for the final comparison)
+See the jupyter notebook ADC-comparison.ipynb for Pandas/Seaborn instuctions.

 ![boxplot](images/boxplot.png "Boxplot of analog read time")